How Employers Should Prepare

 receiving end of one, you'll know it.

-And the insurance industry typically does a pretty poor job of explaining what they've done on an audit that
+job of explaining what they've done on an audit that

 legitimate, per the rules that govern Workers'